 Cheltenham Town vs Manchester City

-Cheltenham, a town at the foot of the Cotswolds, will see their League Two side host mighty Manchester City at 7,000-seat Whaddon Road.
+Cheltenham, a town at the foot of the Cotswolds, saw their League Two side host mighty Manchester City at 7,000-seat Whaddon Road.
 Groundhopper Guides has a post introducing you to Cheltenham Town.

 Manchester United vs Liverpool

-They just had a “drab” 0-0 in the league, so here’s hoping the latest incarnation of England’s biggest football rivalry supplies at least a goal or two.
+They had a “drab” 0-0 in the league, but this incarnation of England’s biggest football rivalry was much more entertaining.

 Bournemouth vs Crawley Town